hardikajmani/physicsDrone/README.md

-# physicsDrone
+# Quadcopter
-This the arduino code for physics Drone project
+This the arduino code for bluetooth controlled quadcopter project

 This is the code for controlling a quadcopter using an arduino command prompt application in phone connected to arduino via bluetooth using bluetooth module.
  * Presently using this we code can switch on,off,increase and decrease the speed of all motors together.